lynchaj/nhyodyne/6502PROC/README.md

 It assumes that the 65C02 board is set for IOPage 03.
         * remember that bit A15 is inverted on the board so the dip switch is set to $83.

-If the SBC is the only CPU in the system, ensure that jumpers J1 and J4 are set for 1&2, then burn scrmrom.hex into EPROM.

-If the SBC is secondary to a Z80, the scrm.com file can be run from CP/M or the scream.hex file can be loaded from the monitor.
+The scrm.com file can be run from CP/M or the scream.hex file can be loaded from the monitor.
 Ensure that jumpers J1 and J4 are set for 2&3, the 6502 toggle IO address is set for $FF and the 65C02 board is set for IOPage 03.
         * remember that bit A15 is inverted on the board so the dip switch is set to $83.

  ** Note that this program will change the baud rate to 9600.